Preventing Readmission After Surgery - What Families Often Miss

 Local challenges like traffic, apartment layouts and busy family schedules add layers of difficulty to recovery.
 CARE Homecare caregivers know the neighborhoods, resources and best routes, which makes a difference when time and energy are limited.
 Continuity is also a priority.
 We strive to provide familiar caregivers so trust grows and anxiety decreases.

 If your loved one is preparing to come home after surgery, do not leave recovery to chance.
-CARE Homecare provides expert non-medical home care after hospital discharge that reduces risk and supports healing.
+CARE Homecare provides expert non-medical home care with planning starting before being discharged from the hospital that reduces risk and supports healing.
 From meal preparation and medication reminders to mobility support and 24 hour home care, our caregivers in Los Angeles and Orange County help families navigate this critical phase with confidence.

 Visit our Contact Us page today to schedule a consultation and build a plan that protects your family from avoidable readmissions.